doobeedamn/amsterdam/README.md

 ## How To Run App

-* clone or download this repo to your local machine
+* Cclone or download this repo to your local machine
-* run npm install in your terminal
+* Run npm install in your terminal
-* run npm start and the app will run locally on port: 3000
+* Run npm start and the app will run locally on port: 3000

-# Dependencies
+## Dependencies
 - [How to Write a Google Maps React Component ](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component)
 - [StackOverflow](https://stackoverflow.com/)
 - [Foursquare ](https://developer.foursquare.com)

+### Bootstrap

-### Project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).